 The Internal Revenue Code provides both tax credits and deductions that may be taken to reduce the federal income tax burden for students, or those paying the costs of a student's higher education.
 Credits directly reduce the amount of income tax owed, while deductions reduce the amount of taxable income upon which taxes are computed.

-Per IRS regulation, the UW reports all tuition charges, financial aid, grant or scholarship payment information for students on the 1098T.
-The UW does not report any payment information to the IRS since students may pay other fees on their student accounts.
-Information is reported for the current calendar year only.
+Per IRS regulation*, the UW reports all tuition payments, financial aid, grant or scholarship payment information for students on the 1098T with the detail information from the student's acount on the UW layout format.
+This 1098T information is reported for the current calendar year only.
 Amounts prepaid for future quarters/years will not be reported.
 Expenses for books, supplies and/or equipment are not reported to the IRS.
 Students must keep the receipts and report these expenses when filing a tax return.